-- When Microsoft Corp. opened its first research lab on the company’s Redmond, Wash., campus in 1991, it became one of the first software companies to create its own computer science research organization.
+- Microsoft Research opened in 1991.
+When Microsoft opened its first research lab on the company’s Redmond, Wash., campus in 1991, it became one of the first software companies to create its own computer science research organization.

-- Microsoft researchers work in an open research environment similar to that found on university campuses, exchanging ideas and technical insights with colleagues and collaborators to advance the state of the art.
+- Strives to emulate the academic environment.
+Microsoft researchers work in an open research environment similar to that found on university campuses, exchanging ideas and technical insights with colleagues and collaborators to advance the state of the art.

-- Virtually every product Microsoft ships today has been influenced by the work of Microsoft Research.
+- Deep influence and reach contribute to all Microsoft products.
+Virtually every product Microsoft ships today has been influenced by the work of Microsoft Technology & Research.
 A dedicated technology transfer team helps bridge the long-range research and near-term product development functions within the company.

-- Microsoft Research collaborates with several product incubation teams to deliver cutting-edge technologies.
-These groups bring together top-notch researchers and product teams to incubate and rapidly prototype new technologies and services.
+- Product incubations.
+Microsoft Technology & Research collaborates with several product incubation teams to deliver cutting-edge technologies.
+These groups bring together researchers and engineers to incubate and rapidly prototype new technologies and services.

-- Microsoft researchers contribute to conferences by writing and presenting papers, giving workshops, and serving as program chairs and reviewers.
+- Sharing results to contribute to the industry.
+By licensing intellectual property generated from its research efforts, Microsoft Technology & Research helps advance the industry.
+Additionally, Microsoft researchers contribute to conferences by writing and presenting papers, giving workshops, and serving as program chairs and reviewers.

-- Microsoft Research has published more than 6,000 peer-reviewed publications.
-Many of these papers have received best-paper awards and are considered agenda-setting in the field of research.
+- Scholarly achievements.
+Microsoft researchers have published more than 10,000 peer-reviewed publications.
+Many of these papers have received best-paper awards and are considered agenda-setting in their fields of research.

 About Microsoft Research

 Founded in 1991, Microsoft Research is dedicated to conducting both basic and applied research in computer science and software engineering.
-More than 850 Ph.D. researchers focus on more than 55 areas of computing and openly collaborate with leading academic, government, and industry researchers to advance the state of the art of computing, help fuel the long-term growth of Microsoft and its products, and solve some of the world’s toughest problems through technological innovation.
+More than 1,000 brilliant scientists and engineers focus on more than 55 areas of computing and openly collaborate with leading academic, government, and industry researchers to advance the state of the art of computing, help fuel the long-term growth of Microsoft and its products, and solve some of the world’s toughest problems through technological innovation.
 Microsoft Research has expanded over the years to seven countries worldwide and brings together the best minds in computer science to advance a research agenda based on an array of unique talents and interests.
-Microsoft Research operates in Redmond, Wash.; Cambridge, Mass.; New York City; Mountain View, Calif.; Cambridge, U.K.; Beijing, China; and Bangalore, India; and also conducts research at the Advanced Technology Labs Cairo in Egypt; the Advanced Technology Labs Europe in Aachen, Germany; Advanced Technology Labs Israel; FUSE Labs in Redmond; the Extreme Computing Group in Redmond; and Station Q in Santa Barbara, Calif.
-More information can be found at http://research.microsoft.com.
+Microsoft Research operates in Redmond, Wash.; Cambridge, Mass.; New York City; Cambridge, U.K.; Beijing, China; and Bangalore, India; and also conducts research at the Advanced Technology Labs Cairo in Egypt; the Advanced Technology Labs Europe in Aachen, Germany; Advanced Technology Labs Israel; FUSE Labs in Redmond; and Station Q in Santa Barbara, Calif.

 Rapid Response Team, Waggener Edstrom Worldwide, (503) 443-7070